 We can see sunlight and feel heat (infrared radiation), but we cannot see or feel UV radiation.

-Whenever UV levels reach 3 or higher, a combination of sun protection measures (hats, clothing, sunscreen, shade, and if practical, sunglasses) is needed.
 Don't just wait for hot and sunny days to use sun protection – UV can still be damaging even on cool, cloudy days.
+Whenever UV levels reach 3 or higher, use a combination of sun protection measures (hats, clothing, sunscreen, shade and, if practical, sunglasses).

-Check the sun protection times each day and use a combination of the five sun protection measures during those times.
+Check the sun protection times each day and use a combination of the 5 sun protection steps during those times.

-During the sun protection times, remember to use a combination of five sun protection measures – slip, slop, slap, seek and slide.
+During the sun protection times, remember to use a combination of 5 sun protection measures – slip, slop, slap, seek and slide.

 Use cool, loose-fitting clothing to cover as much of your child's skin as you can.
 If possible, choose fabrics that contain full percentages or blends of heavyweight natural fibres.
 These include cotton, linen and hemp or lightweight synthetics such as polyester, nylon, Lycra and polypropylene.
 The tighter the fabric structure, whether knitted or woven, the better the sun protection.

 2. Slop on SPF30 or higher broad-spectrum, water-resistant sunscreen